The Roseto Effect: What a Pennsylvania Town Taught Us About Community and Heart Disease

 What the Roseto Effect Requires Us to Acknowledge

 The Roseto Effect is not a curiosity.
 It is a challenge to the model of cardiovascular disease risk that dominates clinical preventive medicine.
 The lipid-centric, diet-centric model of heart disease risk can accommodate social factors as modulatory — stress raises cortisol which raises blood pressure, social isolation increases depression which increases inflammatory markers, and so on.
-What it struggles to accommodate is the Roseto finding that social cohesion was more protective than conventional risk factors were harmful.
+What it struggles to accommodate is the Roseto finding that social cohesion appeared more protective than the conventional risk factors were harmful.

 Subsequent social epidemiology has extended the Roseto finding broadly.
 Mortality from all causes is significantly higher in socially isolated individuals than in those with robust social connections.
 The effect sizes are comparable to or larger than those of smoking, hypertension, or physical inactivity in some analyses.
 Loneliness is now described in public health literature as an epidemic, and its health consequences are documented with the rigor previously reserved for biochemical risk factors.